CodingKoopa/yamdi/README.md

 This should print something like `This server is running CraftBukkit version git-Spigot-f09662d-7c395d4 (MC: 1.13.2) (Implementing API version 1.13.2-R0.1-SNAPSHOT)` (It is supposed to say `CraftBukkit`.).

 ### Shutting Spigot Down
-YAMDI properly traps the SIGINT and SIGTERM signals (for more info on when these are passed, see the Spigot startup script), and properly shuts down Spigot (saving worlds, shutting down plugins, etc.) when they are recieved.
+YAMDI properly traps the SIGINT and SIGTERM signals (sent when running `docker stop` or sending `Ctrl` + `C` in a `docker-compose` session), and properly shuts down Spigot (saving worlds, shutting down plugins, etc.) when they are recieved.
 Additionally, any changes made to the configuration files by the server will be printed out.

 ## Credits
 Thanks to [AshDevFr](https://github.com/AshDevFr/docker-spigot/), [nimmis](https://github.com/nimmis/docker-spigot), and [itzg](https://github.com/itzg/dockerfiles/tree/master/minecraft-server) for their work with running Spigot in Docker.